ccoombes/ccoombes.github.io/_drafts/2020-08-21-github-pages.md

 GitHub Pages meets this brief perfectly.
 GitHub Pages is a free static website hosting service from GitHub that renders files from a Git managed cloud repository and publishes them as a website.
 In addition to the learning opportunities, the use of a static hosting service has many advantages.
 There are no databases to maintain, no plugins to manage, no security updates to install and with the removal of these overheads page load speed are greatly enhanced.

-You might think with the removal of all these features that the functionality and flexibility would be reduced, this where static site generators (SSG) applications come in.
-SSG's are a software application that you run on your workstation that creates HTML files based on templates you specify and formats them for publishing to the web.
+When comparing against a traditional blogging platform, you might think with the removal of all these features that using a static website functionality would be reduced.
+While this may be true when thinking about a hosting service like GitHub Pages in isolation, this is where the use of static site generator (SSG) applications come in.
+SSG is a software package that you run on your workstation that creates HTML files based on templates you specify and formats them for publishing to the web.
 There are several SSG available the one that will be the focus of this post is Jekyll as it natively supported by GitHub Pages.

 !["GitHub sign up"](https://upload.wikimedia.org/wikipedia/commons/4/42/Jekyll_%28software%29_Logo.png "https://upload.wikimedia.org/wikipedia/commons/4/42/Jekyll_%28software%29_Logo.png")